 Airport FOD and habitat management

-The airport industry is increasingly experiencing bird strikes; a phenomenon that poses a major problem for flight safety worldwide.
+Airport FPS and habitat management are important factors within airport safety.
+After all, the airport industry is increasingly struggling with bird strikes; a phenomenon that is a major problem for flight safety worldwide.
 The cause of the problem has a direct link to grass management.
 A subject where TRILO can apply its expertise.

 TRILO has spent years researching the relationship between optimal grass management (tall and short grass policies) and the risk of bird strikes / wildlife strikes.
 Discussions with various parties within the airport sector, including airport habitat managers, have taught us a lot about the issue and possible solutions.
 This eventually led to the development of a series of unique machines specifically suited for optimal grass management at airports.
 An important contribution to flight safety!